 We had planned to take the Tourist Shuttle back to Keelung but didn´t want to wait and were seduced by the many waiting cabs at the Geopark.
 The driver was a bit strenuous, as he wanted us to book a day tour and we had to politely decline this offer several times during the ride.
 We exited the cab at the Keelung Train Station and first plundered a bakery, before we walked again to the bus stop for the Taiwan Tourist Shuttle, this time waiting for the East Line.

-With the East Line of the Tourist Shuttle, we drove to the Zhongzheng Park (Yizheng Park) and the friendly bus driver showed us the direction to the park from the bus stop.
-It was still a bit to walk and when we saw a kind of picnic place, we rested and enjoyed some of the bread we had bought at the train station.
-Our main reason to visit was the huge Guanyin (Goddess of Mercy) Statue inside the temple complex.
+With the East Line of the Tourist Shuttle, we drove to the Zhongzheng Park (Yizheng Park), and the friendly bus driver showed us the direction to the park from the bus stop.
+It was still a bit to walk, and when we saw a kind of picnic place, we rested and enjoyed some of the bread we had bought at the train station.
+Our main reason to visit was the towering Guanyin (Goddess of Mercy) Statue inside the temple complex.
 The statue was similar to the one I saw the year before in Kurume, Japan and equally impressive.
 The temple complex, however, was a bit strange.
 It was a bit of a mix of temple area and amusement park.
 After I threw a coin in the lucky fortune spring, we walked further into the west to another temple.

 From the Night Market, we walked back to the harbour and the Keelung Train Station.
-Just opposite the train station is the Yangming Oceanic Culture& Art Museum and the Tourist Shuttle also goes to Heping Island, which - like the Yehliu Geopark - offers curiously shaped stones.
+Just opposite the train station is the Yangming Oceanic Culture& Art Museum, and the Tourist Shuttle also goes to Heping Island, which - like the Yehliu Geopark - offers curiously shaped stones.
 But we were exhausted and soon entered a local train back to the Taipei Train Station.